intarchboard/network-quality-workshop-report/README.txt

    significantly within each tier; one possible explanation is the difference in equipment deployed in the homes.

-   These studies have stressed the importance of measurement of the working latency.
-At the time of this report, many home router manufacturers relied on hardware-accelerated routing which used FIFO queues.
-Focusing the working latency measurements on those devices, and making the consumer aware of the effect of chosing one manufacturer vs. other can help improving the home router situation.
+   These studies have stressed the importance of measurement of working latency.
+At the time of this report, many home router manufacturers rely on hardware-accelerated routing which used FIFO queues.
+   Focusing on measuring the working latency measurements on these devices, and making the consumer aware of the effect of chosing one manufacturer vs. another, can help improving the home router situation.
 The ideal test would be able to identify the working latency, and to pinpoint to the source of delay (home router, ISP, server side, or some network node in between).

-   Another source of high working latency comes from network routers that are exposed to cross-traffic.
+   Another source of high working latency comes from network routers exposed to cross-traffic.
 As [Schlinker2019] indicated, these can become saturated during the peak hours of the day.
-   Systematic testing of the working latency in routers under load can help improve the infrastructure.
+Systematic testing of the working latency in routers under load can help improve both our understanding of latency and the impact of deployed infrastructure.

 4.2.6.
 Metrics Key Points